Cucuphas: Life

 Cucuphas was born into a noble Christian family in Scillis (Africa Proconsularis).
 He and Saint Felix, later martyred at Girona, were said to have been deacons of the Catholic Church in Carthage who arrived at Barcelona to evangelize the area.
 According to his legend, he functioned as a merchant in Barcelona while preaching the Christian faith, baptizing converts, and aiding the Christian community there.
 According to Christian accounts of his life, he was generous with the poor and a worker of miracles.

 He was martyred near Barcelona during the persecution of Diocletian.
 Under the Roman governor, he suffered many torments and was imprisoned somewhere near Barcelona, along the twenty-mile stretch between ancient Barcino (Barcelona) and Egara (Terrassa).
 His throat was finally cut in 304.
 Tradition holds that two Christian women from Illuro (Mataró), Juliana and Semproniana, buried his body and were consequently martyred as well.

 The Benedictine abbey of Sant Cugat del Vallès is considered to be situated on the site of his martyrdom, which was once the Roman site of Castrum Octavianum.

-The legendary details of his martyrdom state that he was handed over to twelve strong soldiers, who were ordered to whip him and tear his skin with iron nails and scorpions.
+Details of his martyrdom state that he was handed over to twelve strong soldiers, who were ordered to whip him and tear his skin with iron nails and scorpions.
 Cucuphas was then roasted alive after being covered in vinegar and pepper, though heavenly intervention saved him from death and injury.
 A great bonfire also failed to kill the saint and instead killed his would-be executioners.
 His jailers were then subsequently converted to Christianity after they found Cucuphas in his cell illuminated with heavenly light.
 The next day, he was flagellated with iron whips.
 By means of heavenly intervention, the prefect Maximianus was killed when his carriage caught on fire.
 Rufus, the new prefect, prudently decided not to practice torture of any kind on the saint and instead ordered his immediate execution by sword.